sayonaratv/Discord-Dmall-Consol/README.md

 4. Enter the message you want to send to all members.
 5. Display a summary of how many members received the message and how many did not.

+## Description
+THIS PROGRAM IS FOR EDUCATIONAL PURPOSES ONLY.

 ## Setup and Usage

 ### Prerequisites